timjogorman/RicherEventDescription/guidelines.md

 and used too much **sugar**<sub>part</sub>.

-As with the CONTAINS-SUBEVENT TLINK, this relation can only be used for cases of compositionality, i.e. narrow readings.
-In order for an entity to be Part of another, it must be 100\% contained by the Whole, and compositionally part of it.
+As with the CONTAINS-SUBEVENT TLINK, this relation can only be used for cases of compositionality, i.e., narrow readings.
+In order for an entity to be Part of another, it must be 100% contained by the Whole, and compositionally part of it.
 Thus, the following examples do not contain any WHOLE/PART relations: